 I’m not going to dig into these, but you should be aware that you technically need the mic outputting its signal to a preamp that passes it on to analog-to-digital converters.
 From there, the signal is passed to your computer through a USB, Firewire, or Thunderbolt cable (typically for most people).

-So to reduce it down to the essentials, what you really need is a mic, an audio interface, and a computer.
+So to reduce it down to the essential microphone basics, what you really need is a mic, an audio interface, and a computer.
 You can consider everything else as cheap accessories.

 Those Are the Microphone Basics…

 This article is absolutely the fastest crash course you’ll find on microphones that’s actually complete and doesn’t try to impress you with big words.
 Recording through a mic doesn’t have to be a difficult task.